 Moss Side Nursery is a privately-owned nursery built in 1989.
 The purpose-designed building in the small rural village of Stalmine, Over Wyre, has been run and developed by the same provider, a qualified teacher with Early Years Professional Status.
-The accommodation comprises a large nursery room, which can be divided to offer two separate areas for the pre school children, plus a spacious room with access to the outdoor patio for the 2-3year olds and the babies have a tranquil cosy room.
+The accommodation comprises a large nursery room, which can be divided to offer two separate areas, plus a spacious room with access to the outdoor patio which creates a smooth transition from indoors to outdoors and the babies have a tranquil cosy room.
 Kitchen facilities and refurbished bathroom facilities, including accessible toilet are also provided.
 The extensive nursery garden offers a wide range of learning experiences throughout the year.
 A tranquil willow-dome has been created for special storytelling and relaxation, a raised patio area for planting and a winding path for wheeled vehicles.
 Many other opportunities for open-ended play are provided.
 The garden is under constant development, using ideas from children and parents, ideas gathered from staff training days and child observations.

 The nursery is registered to provide full day care facilities for a maximum of 30 children up to 11years.
 The nursery is open for 51 weeks throughout the year, excluding bank holidays, from 08.00 to 18.00 each week day.
 Full and sessional day care are offered and early starts at 7.30am can be booked.
 Children live in the surrounding rural area.
 Their ethnic origin is predominantly white-British.
 All children’s learning styles are closely monitored by their key person so that any additional needs are identified and catered for.
 We currently have children attending Nursery who are receiving the Free Entitlement for both 2year olds and 3year olds.
 All families are welcome.